dianping/cat/lib/python/README.md

 Exception is a special event, with `type = Exception` and `name = exc.__class__.__name__` by default.

-Due to an exception is usually in an except block, the error traces will be automatically collected and report.
+Due to an exception is usually in an except block, the error traces will be automatically collected and reported.

 ```python
 try: